layer-3/clearsync/pkg/smart_wallet/README.md

 - `IsAccountDeployed(swAddress)` - a function that checks if the smart wallet is deployed.
 - `GetAccountAddress(owner, index)` - a function that calculates the address of the smart wallet.
 - `GetInitCode(smartWalletConfig)` - a function that returns the init code of the smart wallet.
+- `Get<SmartWalletType>InitCode(...)` - a function that returns the init code for the supported types of smart wallets.
+- `GetInitCodeFromFactoryCallData(smartWalletConfig, factoryCallData)` - a function that builds the init code from the smart wallet config and factory call data.
 - `GetFactoryCallData(smartWalletConfig)` - a function that returns the call data for the smart wallet factory.
+- `Get<SmartWalletType>FactoryCallData(...)` - a function that returns the factory call data for the supported types of smart wallets.